- About Us

-English 345: Prison Literature, a special topics online course, provides an introduction to selected US prison literature.
+English 345: Prison Literature, a special topics course taught in-class and online, provides an introduction to selected US prison literature.
 US prison literature is a rich field, one that extends from textual moments such as Hawthorne’s “Prison Door” chapter opening The Scarlet Letter (1850) to major modern novels such as John Cheever’s Falconer (1977), which emerged from his work as a writing teacher at Sing Sing prison.
 The course considers prison literature as an integral part of US literary and rhetorical history; as a vehicle for civil disobedience; as an exploration of socially invisible worlds; as resistant autobiography; and as a genre model for US social self-comprehension.
 The goal is to provide students with a short survey of prison literature – particularly in the US Southwest – and to explore critical ideas about the intersection of incarceration and literature.

 English 484: The Pen Project

-English 584: Florence State Prison
+English 584: Florence and Eyman State Prisons

 ENG 584 Online Portfolio (used w/permission)